fixie/fixie.github.io/docs/console-runner.md

 }
 {% endhighlight %}

-When you run the tests like normal, the `Options` collection is empty, so of the possible test methods are treated as test methods and execute.
+When you run the tests like normal, the `Options` collection is empty, so all of the *possible* test methods are treated as test methods and executed.
 However, you may specify Options values at the command line using key=value pairs:

     Fixie.Console.exe path/to/your/test/project.dll --parameter include=CategoryA